-The office of equity and inclusion provides oversight of our Equity, Diversity, and Inclusion (EDI) action plan and supports counseling for students, EDI events, and representation of our EDI efforts.
+The office of equity and inclusion provides oversight of our Equity, Diversity, and Inclusion (EDI) activities, including counseling support for students, EDI events, and representation of our EDI efforts.
 The office provides support for faculty EDI training, student orientation, and student and staff trainings.